snopf/snopf/README.md

 * Button Panasonic EVQQ2 (1)

 There are links for Mouser parts that work for the PCB layout to be found in the KiCad schematic.

+## Casing
+A 3D printable casing can be found at `hardware/casing` both as a FreeCAD file and as four STEP files (bottom, top, button and a cap for the USB plug).
+The button is designed as a silicone button so that the diffuse LED light can been seen through it.
+The dimensions of the casing are 41.9 x 19.4 x 11 mm.

 ## Building the Firmware and Host Software